scinote-eln/scinote-api-docs/source/includes/_protocol_steps.md

-EXPERIMENT_ID   | The ID of the experiment to retrieve task from TASK_ID         | The ID of the task to retrieve protocol from PROTOCOL_ID     | The ID of the protocol to retrieve steps from
+EXPERIMENT_ID   | The ID of the experiment to retrieve task from TASK_ID         | The ID of the task to retrieve protocol from PROTOCOL_ID     | The ID of the protocol to retrieve steps from INCLUDES | if set to `comments`, step comments are also included

 ## Get Step